ekspla/xoss_sync/README.md

     - MPY(ports/unix)/modified aioble(conn_intervals=7.5 ms), optimized delays and no garbage-collection, PC-Linux-x64 and TPLink UB400, 00:02:25 (13.0 kbps).
        - 7.5 ms connection interval (measured).
        - The throughput was a bit less than those of ESP32-S3, probably because of the difference in bluetooth stacks; [BTstack](https://github.com/bluekitchen/btstack) vs. [NimBLE](https://github.com/apache/mynewt-nimble).
-Prior to the YMODEM-ACK an empty packet which is not necessary is always sent from BTstack to XOSS-G+, while this is not the case in ESP32s (using NimBLE).
+Prior to the YMODEM-ACK an unnecessary empty packet is always sent from BTstack to XOSS-G+, while this is not the case in ESP32s (using NimBLE).

 (c.f.)
 Theoretical limit using 11.5 ms connection interval on MPY/aioble: